oracle-livelabs/goldengate/ggma-for-bigdata/oracle-to-hdfs/oracle-to-hdfs.md

-#  Replicate the data from Oracle Database to HDFS
+#  Replicate data from Oracle Database to HDFS

 ## Introduction
 This lab will demonstrate how to  ***Replicate the data from Oracle Database to HDFS*** using **Oracle GoldenGate 21c Microservices** and **Oracle GoldenGate (MA) for Big Data**.
 All labs will use shell scripts to facilitate the building of the environment, at the same time provide insight into how to use the web pages and Admin Client.